agdturner/ccg-v3d/README.md

 Geographically, everything is moving and changing.
 The rates of movement and change vary with scale.
 Geographers commonly explore patterns of change in different things in regions across ranges of spatial and temporal scales using data at specific spatial and temporal resolutions.
 The [structure of Earth](https://en.wikipedia.org/wiki/Structure_of_Earth), whilst conceptually well defined, is continually changing as Earth moves relative to the [Sun](https://en.wikipedia.org/wiki/Sun), the [Moon](https://en.wikipedia.org/wiki/Moon) and other [astronomical object](https://en.wikipedia.org/wiki/Astronomical_object)s which can have significant other affects on Earth.
 More of Earth's atmosphere, for example, stretches further out towards the Sun as it heats and expands in the day.
 The orbit of the Earth around the Sun is complicated and the distance from the Earth to the Sun varies through time.
 [Orbital eccentricity](https://en.wikipedia.org/wiki/Orbital_eccentricity) affects Earth surface processes and probably causes changes deep within the Earth.
 Earth's solar system has [helicoid](https://en.wikipedia.org/wiki/Helicoid) like motion as it traverses the [Milky Way](https://en.wikipedia.org/wiki/Milky_Way).
 The varying position of Earth's solar system relative to the [galactic plane](https://en.wikipedia.org/wiki/Galactic_plane) is likely to affect [Earth's magnetic field](https://en.wikipedia.org/wiki/Earth%27s_magnetic_field).
 Nearby astronomical objects affect pressure on Earth and may alter the [geoid](https://en.wikipedia.org/wiki/Geoid) (sea levels) significantly.
 How good are our best estimates of sea levels and Earth's magnetic field in the next 50 to 100 years?
 Are current technology and models built based on [floating point](https://en.wikipedia.org/wiki/Floating_point) numbers providing sufficient accuracy?
 Ocean boundaries change, water density changes with pressure and temperature (and state).
 Ice supported on land melts and adds to the mass.
 Although the total amount of ice is small relative to the total volume of water in the oceans which again is small relative to the mass of Earth.
 Application of this code abounds in [Earth Science](https://en.wikipedia.org/wiki/Earth_science)s which was one of the original motivations for developing it.

-f you find it useful, think it may be useful, or want to help develop the library, then please let me know.
+If you find this library useful, think it may be useful, or want to help develop it, then please let me know.